 She was too worn out to keep fighting, but she tensed when he next grasped one of his fangs and wrenched it out.
 A rivulet of blood joined the drool and dribbled on her shirt.
 He smiled, steadied her head with his free hand, and jammed the tooth into one of her empty sockets.
 Each one hurt more, but she didn’t want to give them the satisfaction of hearing her scream.
 She held out until the fourth fang was stabbed into place, and then despite all the weight holding her down she sat up and shrieked.

 She threw the covers away and ran, shivering, to dig the mirror out of her pack.
-The little rectangle would only illuminate one part of the face at a time, as needed to apply makeup.
-She focused it on her mouth and parted her lips in a vampire-sharp grin.
+She parted her lips in a vampire-sharp grin.

 Her heart raced.
 She lifted a finger to her new teeth and bit down, slowly, until pinpricks of blood welled up in the mirror image.
 No nightmare, no matter how painful, had ever been this vivid.
 It was real.
 She wasn’t dreaming or crazy or hopelessly superstitious.
 She had done it.